Did you know that your intestines are crawling with hundreds of bacteria?

 Just as antibiotics work to kill bad bacteria, probiotics are living micro-organisms that reestablish the good bacteria.
 Some of the most common belong to the species Lactobacillus, Saccharomyces and Bifidobacterium (which includes bifidobacterium longum).

 Once in the intestines, probiotics create an environment where good bacteria thrive and bad bacteria are less likely to survive.
-So start by taking a high-quality probiotic supplement with at least 50 billion CFU (colony forming units) per dose.
+So start by taking a high-quality probiotic supplement, such as this one by Just Thrive, with at least 50 billion CFU (colony forming units) per dose.